 Although I do use Wave for my invoicing, it is handy to have Stripe integration available within Typeform.
 This makes it simple to have your clients answer questions, and submit payment, all on one screen.
 I did this when offering my email subscribers an exclusive offer on my website audits.
 They didn’t have to email me, or sign up — just click a button, answer some questions and pay.
 Simple!

-Typeform integrates with hundreds of other apps (thanks to Zapier), which makes it even easier to integrate into your workflow.
+Using Typeform in business is great because it integrates with hundreds of other apps (thanks to Zapier), which makes it even easier to integrate into your workflow.
 Here are some popular integrations:

 - Create MailChimp or ConvertKit subscribers from Typeform entries